Z2 Topological insulator of ultra cold atoms in bichromatic optical lattices: Abstract

 \section{Abstract}

-We investigate the effect of a strong bichromatic deformation to the $\mathbb{Z}_{2}$ topological insulator in ultracold atomic system proposed by B. B\'eri and N. R. Cooper, Phys.~Rev.~Lett. {\bf 107}, 145301 (2011).
+We investigate the effect of a strong bichromatic deformation to the $\mathbb{Z}_{2}$ topological insulator in a fermionic ultracold atomic system proposed by B. B\'eri and N. R. Cooper, Phys.~Rev.~Lett. {\bf 107}, 145301 (2011).
 Large insulating gap of this system allows for examination of strong perturbations.
-We conclude that the $\mathbb{Z}_{2}$ topological character of the system is robust against a large global perturbation which breaks the inversion symmetry but preserves the time-reversal symmetry.
+We consider bichromatic perturbation along all axes on a triangular optical lattice.
+We find that $\mathbb{Z}_{2}$ topological character of the system is robust up to a certain depth of the deformation.
+The lowest band can become topologically trivial while the lowest two bands are always protected.